 Venefit - Varicose Vein Radiofrequency Treatment Los Angeles

-Nu Vela Vein Center has been one of the first Vein Centers in the San Fernando Valley region of Southern California to introduce the Venefit™ Targeted Endovenous.
+Nu Vela Laser and Vein Center has been one of the first Vein Centers in the San Fernando Valley region of Southern California to introduce the Venefit™ Targeted Endovenous Therapy for varicose vein treatment in Los Angeles.
 Currently, the system is one of the two FDA-approved endovenous modalities for the comprehensive treatment of varicose veins; the other being Endovenous Varicose Veins Laser Treatment (EVLT).

 VARICOSE VEINS AFTER SAPHENOUS VEIN CLOSURE